Make amazing compost from all your food scraps and reduce waste with a Bokashi bin.

 - Spent flowers

-What should you not put in your Bokashi Bin?
+What should you NOT put in your Bokashi Bucket?

 - Food that is already rotten or mouldy.
-You want your scraps to ferment, not rot in your bin.
+You want your scraps to pickle, not rot in your bin.

 - Large bones

 - Synthetic tea bags or staples